nop-os/nop/README.md

 # nop

-nop is a simple educational kernel made to be as simple to understand as possible, giving extensive and fun comments in every single file, while being a fully complete kernel.
+nop is a simple educational kernel made to be as small and simple to understand as possible, while being a fully complete kernel.

 It should be able to run in any Pentium CPU or better, and it uses a custom bootloader called tinyboot.